-The process of returning the totem pole began in October 2019.
-That was when leaders of the Nuxalk First Nation visited the museum to ask for the artifact to be repatriated.
-According to the museum's records, it had been sold to the museum in 1913 for 45 dollars.

-Clyde Tallio is a teacher of traditional Nuxalk culture.
-He say this information is incorrect.
+The process of returning the totem pole began in October 2019, when leaders of the Nuxalk First Nation visited the museum to ask for the artifact to be repatriated.
+According to the museum's records, it had been sold to the museum in 1913 for 45 Canadian dollars.
+Clyde Tallio, who is a teacher of traditional Nuxalk culture, refutes this claim.

-"Things like this wouldn't be sold, that's not our tradition," he stated.
+"Things like this wouldn't be sold, that's not our tradition," he stated during his 2019 visit.

-At the time of the visit, Jack Lohman was the museum's CEO.
-He told the Nuxalk Nation the museum would return the totem pole, along with several other items.
+The Royal BC Museum's then-CEO Jack Lohman told the Nuxalk Nation the museum would work to return several items, including the totem pole.
 He said to the many Nuxalkmc visiting the museum, "I recognize as the leader of this museum that this pole needs to return back to its territory - that these treasures need to return back to their territory."

 However, no action was taken, so in January 2022 Chief Snow launched legal action against the museum.
-He said the museum's failure to return his great-grandfather's totem pole had been hurtful to members of his community.
+He said the museum's failure to return his greatgrandfather's totem pole had been hurtful to members of his community.
 "It's a beautiful pole," he told CBC.
 "It doesn't belong in the Royal Museum, it doesn't belong in any museum."

-Janet Hanuse is the museum's vice president.
-She explained that the process had been held up because of the COVID-19 pandemic.
-Then, she pledged to restart the repatriation process.
+In response, Janet Hanuse, the museum's vice president, said the process had been held up because the COVID-19 pandemic had effectively shut the museum down for a while.
+She pledged to restart the repatriation process.